Nodes

 Lazy references

 Sometimes the producer cannot be referenced directly at class-body evaluation time.
-This happens when a node reads its own output, or when a producer class is defined later in the file.
+This happens when a node reads its own state variable, or when a producer class is defined later in the file.
 Use a zero-argument callable for those cases:

 class MediaSession(rg.Node):